 The ‘tell-tale signs’ of cavity wall tie failure include:

 If you have experienced any of these issues then cavity wall tie failure could be to blame.
 Contacting a qualified expert to inspect your walls would be beneficial to diagnose the cause of your property problems as well as recommend the best course of action to remedy them.
 Delaying any form of treatment for cavity wall tie problems tends only to lead to further deterioration to the building.

-As part of the treatment, the existing ties are isolated and extracted to prevent further corrosion with the new ties inserted in their place.
+The existing ties are isolated and extracted to prevent further corrosion with the new ties inserted in their place.
 Furthermore, your property is covered by our Peter Cox 20 year guarantee; giving you peace of mind should the wall tie area that was recently repaired cause problems in the future, Peter Cox will be there to put it right - simple as that!

 We also offer Cavity Wall Corrosion insurance that protects your whole house should you have a cavity wall tie problem again in the future.
 Unlike other banks and building societies, we insure residential properties from flats to houses and mansions that event specialist insurers will not cover.

 For more information about cavity wall ties, simply get in touch with a member of our team.
 We offer friendly helpful advice that you can trust and if we think you can benefit from a house inspection, we can arrange for one of our specialist surveyors to visit your property and get to the bottom of the problem

 Contact your local Peter Cox branch or call us on 0800 633 5712 to speak to a member of our team.
 Alternatively, complete our online contact form below for a member of our team to contact you back.